 For health benefits, the US Department of Health and Human Services (DHHS) suggests that adults do the following:

-- at least 30 minutes of moderate intensity aerobic activity five times per week (moderate intensity describes activity during which you can talk but not sing)
+- at least 30 minutes of moderate-intensity aerobic activity five times per week (moderate intensity describes activity during which you can talk but not sing)

-There are some supplements that may also help with metabolic changes.
+Some supplements that may also help with metabolic changes.

 - Get checked and, if needed, treated for high blood pressure